ARM-software/acle/main/acle.md

 instructions in Streaming SVE mode (FEAT_SSVE_FP8FMA) and if the associated ACLE intrinsics are available.

-`__ARM_FEATURE_SME_F8F32` is defined to 1 if there is hardware support for SME2 FP8 dot product, multiply-accumulate, and outer product to single precision instructions and if the associated ACLE intrinsics are available.
+`__ARM_FEATURE_SME_F8F32` is defined to 1 if there is hardware support for SME2 FP8 dot product, multiply-accumulate, and outer product to single-precision instructions (FEAT_SME_F8F32) and if the associated ACLE intrinsics are available.

-`__ARM_FEATURE_SME_F8F16` is defined to 1 if there is hardware support for SME2 FP8 dot product, multiply-accumulate, and outer product to half precision instructions and if the associated ACLE intrinsics are available.
+`__ARM_FEATURE_SME_F8F16` is defined to 1 if there is hardware support for SME2 FP8 dot product, multiply-accumulate, and outer product to half-precision instructions (FEAT_SME_F8F16) and if the associated ACLE intrinsics are available.

 ### Other floating-point and vector extensions